• Skip to primary navigation

 Jump to Recipe

-Use up your leftover brisket in this easy "Texas Twinkies" recipe, aka, brisket stuffed jalapeno poppers!
+Use up your leftover brisket in this easy smoked jalapeno poppers recipe, aka, "Texas Twinkies"!

 Texas Twinkies are not the Hostess cakes you gobbled as a kid or found fried on a stick at the fair.
-These brisket and cheese stuffed jalapeno poppers, sometimes also called Texas Torpedoes, are wrapped in bacon and glazed with bbq sauce for a delicious and fun party-ready appetizer.
+These smoked jalapeño poppers, sometimes also called Texas Torpedoes, are stuffed with meat and cheese, and then wrapped in bacon.
+Finished with a bbq glaze for a delicious and fun party appetizer.

-Try our other stuffed jalapeno recipes -- Bacon Wrapped Jalapeno Poppers and Pimento Cheese Stuffed Jalapenos.
-One is simply stuffed with cream cheese and wrapped in a slice of bacon.
+You can also try our Bacon Wrapped or Pimento Cheese Stuffed Jalapenos.
+One is simply stuffed with cream cheese filling and wrapped in a slice of bacon.
 The other is filled with pimento cheese.
-This Texas Twinkie recipe takes it up a notch with chopped brisket in the filling!

 (full printable recipe at end of post)

-Jalapeno poppers typically include a creamy cheese filling.
-Almost every month Ben smokes a brisket, so we like to mix in our leftovers into the cream cheese mixture for these brisket stuffed peppers.
+Jalapeno poppers typically include some sort of cheese mix.
+Almost every month Ben smokes a brisket, so we like to mix in our leftovers into a cream cheese mixture for these stuffed peppers.

 Here's what you need:

-• Fresh jalapenos -- Grab the larger jumbo sized jalapenos if you can.
+• Fresh jalapeño peppers -- Grab the larger jumbo sized jalapeno peppers if you can.
 Bonus points if the stem is still on for aesthetics!

 • Cream cheese -- You only need 4 ounces, or half a block.
 If you double the recipe, use the whole 8 ounces.

 • Pepper jack cheese -- We prefer to shred our own, because it melts better and not as greasy.
-But a bag of pre-shredded works, too!
+But a bag of shredded works, too!
 You need 1 cup shredded.

-• Brisket -- It takes about 1 cup cooked chopped brisket, but this measurement is give or take depending on how big your jalapenos and how much meat you want in the brisket mixture.
+• Chopped Brisket -- It takes about 1 cup, but this measurement is give or take depending on how big your jalapenos and how much meat you want in the mixture.

 • Barbecue sauce -- The last step in the recipe is to glaze each popper with bbq sauce.
 Again, use your favorite!